-Students whose cumulative GPA drops slightly below a 3.0 (i.e., 2.99-2.95) OR who fail to meet expectations for performance and progress in class and practicum outlined in this handbook may receive a warning in writing from the Program Director.
-The warning is made part of the student's file with the program but does not appear on the student's transcript.
+Students whose cumulative GPA drops slightly below a 3.0 (i.e., 2.99-2.95) OR who fail to meet expectations for performance and progress in class and practicum outlined in this handbook may receive notification in writing from the Program Director.
+The notification is managed internally and is made part of the student's file with the program, but does not appear on the student's transcript.
+The goal of the notification process is to resolve problems before they escalate to academic alert.